TLS/SSL log transfer

 Module directives

-You need to configure the following module directives to set up a TLS/SSL connection:
+You need to configure one of the following directives to specify the Certificate Authority (CA) certificate.

-Some NXLog Agent modules, such as im_http, prefix the directive names with strings such as the protocol name.
+Some NXLog Agent modules, such as im_http, prefix the directive names with the protocol.

 For example, HTTPSCAFile , HTTPSCertFile , and HTTPSCertKeyFile for the HTTPS protocol.